Our campaign

 • Greater flexibility in the Apprenticeship Levy so that it works for businesses.

-• A new ‘General Builder’ apprenticeship standard launched by the end of 2023.
+• A new ‘General Builder’ apprenticeship standard launched to train workers in a full range of skills.

 • Strengthening relationships with MPs and the Government to get more investment in green skills through a National Retrofit Strategy (NRS).